 - Have a bowl of yoghurt after breaking a fast as it is full of nutrients and probiotics.

 - Introduce lentils, other grains, and non-vegetarian food into your diet gradually as they may be difficult to digest if you consume them immediately after breaking your fast.

 - Hydrate yourself with water half an hour before or half an hour after your meal time.
 Remember water cannot be replaced with fruit juices.

-- Don’t break your fast with fried foods and high calorie desserts as it may cause constipation and/or acidity.
+- Don’t break your fast with fried foods and high-calorie desserts as they may cause constipation and/or acidity.

 - Make sure not to overeat.

 The Navratri fasting food list offers you a clear understanding of the food to eat during Navratri fasting.
 The recipes take you one step further towards helping you cook up some vrat recipes in a matter of a few minutes, enabling you to get all geared up for keeping your fast.
 So, maintain your diet as per the Navratri fasting rituals and enjoy the festivities to the core.
 Happy Navratri!